bbauska/CS198.1x/readme.md

 ### III.IV Pure decentralization

 One of the largest selling points of using a blockchain is its decentralization.
 Pure decentralization refers to decentralization for decentralization’s sake, such as Bitcoin avoiding the functioning bank system out of distrust.
 So if it required to avoid a centralized authority, a blockchain would be a good solution to this issue.
 This extends to scenarios of corruption or power saturation in central authorities, such as governments and financial institutions.
 In a situation where there is a lack of trust in the government due to corruption, a blockchain could be implemented.
-This decentralization paves the path to also create censorship resistance and disintermediation of power.
+This decentralization paves the path to also create censorship resistance and disinterimagestion of power.
 Because blockchains are globally accessible, they are unstoppable as long as there is a community that supports them.

 ### III.V Advantages of centralized solutions